GoAble

 "Keeping it simple" and not over-designing is hard.
 I learned that using the least steps, visual cues, and words to communicate the core functions at a glance is crucial, especially for an utility app.

-"Solve for one, extend to many" - Microsoft Inclusivity Design Principle
+"Solve for one, extend to many"

 Resistance is part of solving complex problems